Theo Todman's Family Page

 - We have three children.
 They are all grown up now, and are no longer keen on me advertising their activities, so I’ve been sparing on the details below1.
 However, they are:-

 - Becky: has been married to Tim since July 2016.
-They live in Coggeshall, Essex2, and their first child – Tommy – was born in early February 2018 and their second – Lili – in early June 2020.
-Both are healthy and doing what you’d expect of children their age.
-Becky works nearly full-time for Samaritan’s Purse in Buckhurst Hill3, and Tim works for the Environment Agency.
+They live in Coggeshall, Essex2, and their first child – Tommy – was born in February 2018, their second – Lili – in June 2020 – and their second daughter – Nia – in March 2022.
+All are healthy and doing what you’d expect of children their age.
+Becky works four days a week for Samaritan’s Purse ostensibly in Buckhurst Hill3, and Tim works for the Environment Agency.

 - Nathaniel: Works as a software developer for a small private company based in Good Easter, near Chelmsford.
 He has achieved his dream of being allowed to work remotely from the Far East, living in Bangkok, Thailand with his wife, Fon.